Cilvyahg/FED_wtrack/javascript/functions/functions.md

 >}
 >

-when you call the function so like this `theQuestion(argument1, argument2)` those in the braces are called arguments. but it will be used interchangably.
+when you call the function so like this `theQuestion(argument1, argument2)` those in the braces are called arguments. but it will be used interchangebly.

 ## FUNCTIONS: WHAT ARE METHODS?
-- A methid us a function attached to an object like Math.random()  .toUppercase()
+- A method is a function attached to an object like the methods Math.random()  .toUppercase() indexof() <-- these are built in methods
-- a function that is a property of an object is called it's method.

 ## RETURN STATEMENT
+- you can only use the return (return statement when there are lines in it) in the function.
+- the return statement stops the function when it is actually run.
+- it goes back to where the function was called
+- it returns a value
+- we can return numbers, strings, booleans, arrays, objects, functions and more...
+-  save them and capture them instead of only printing.

+## ARROW FUNCTIONS
+arrow functions is good for simple one-liner functions with not that many codes. arrow functions doesn't have the 'this' keyword.